bluehome88/bluezonegroup/wp-content/plugins/maxslider/readme.txt

 1. The MaxSlider Interface

 == Changelog ==
+= 1.2.1 =
+* Fixed a deprecation warning that would get thrown after WP 5.8 (action 'block_categories' renamed to 'block_categories_all').

 = 1.2.0 =
 * Added Slider block for the block editor.
 * All color options now support opacity.